How to elegantly end a client relationship

-Breaking up doesn't need to be so difficult.
-Many firms talk about "firing clients" when things aren't working out, creating a potential negative emotional situation for both sides.
-At Polymath LLC, we have reframed that conversation to be more positive, reminding the client that we are focused on their best interests.
+Breaking up doesn’t need to be so difficult.
+Many firms talk about “firing clients” when things aren’t working out, creating a potential negative emotional situation for both sides.
+At Priestess of Profits, LLC, we have reframed that conversation to be more positive, reminding the client that we are focused on their best interests.

 We would like to share one potential template with you as an example of how you can positively frame this conversation with your clients as well.

 “A lot has been changing here at Priestess of Profits, and we are constantly growing and evolving, both personally and professionally.
 Our client relationships are an important part of that, and we strive to work with clients who want to maintain a solid monthly working relationship that is a good fit for both sides.
 This helps us to keep communication consistent so that we can stay in the loop on our clients’ needs and hold everyone accountable on a manageable timeline.
 It also makes for deeper and longer lasting relationships, which we love.

 It sounds like your business needs have been changing as well, and it looks like it is time for us to shift the focus of our professional relationship.
 We fully support you in your decisions with your company, and we have a few of options for you:

 1. Visit the Find-a-ProAdvisor website or your local Woodard Group to find a local bookkeeper that we know, like and trust that may be able to offer you the level of relationship that you are seeking.

 2. Keep in touch with us on social media.
 You can post your questions there, and we’ll respond on that public forum, answering to the best of our ability at no charge.
 We might even make a video out of it!
 This is a free service that we offer to the community.